 Most nations are managing the pandemic crisis with the primary objective of the physical safety of their people.

 Although this has helped save the physical health of the individuals, the impact on their mental health has been enormous.
 It has created an unprecedented level of fear, uncertainty, and anxiety in most citizens.

 Fear of the unknown, information overload, confinement and quarantine, and social exclusion are some of the stressors that have impacted the employees’ mental health.

-Last year, the World Economic Forum had called out the emotional stress remote working will have on the well-being of individuals.
-It recommended taking actions to mitigate the potentially toxic effects of the lockdown.
+Last year, the surgeon general called out the emotional stress remote working will have on the well-being of individuals.
+He recommended taking action to mitigate the potentially toxic effects of the lockdown.
 The sudden shift in the workplace has been challenging for some of the employees mentally and physically.

 But how do you ensure organizations do this?
 The key is having a collaborative approach between HR and internal communications.
 Before we formulate a plan to address the issue, we must understand the key areas where well-being communication is a must.

 1. Bring more transparency and build trust

 Organizations need to build a communications plan that clearly outlines the management plan to ensure business continuity during these unprecedented times.